-Effective April 1, 2013, the LHIN entered into an agreement with Central, Central West, Toronto Central, Mississauga Halton and North Simcoe Muskoka LHINs (the "Cluster") in order to enable the effective and efficient delivery of e-health programs and initiatives within the geographic area of the Cluster.
+Effective April 1, 2013, the LHIN entered into an agreement with Central, Central East, Toronto Central, Mississauga Halton and North Simcoe Muskoka (the "Cluster") in order to enable the effective and efficient delivery of e-health programs and initiatives within the geographic area of the Cluster.
+Central and Toronto Central LHINs left the cluster on April 1, 2018 to create a new regional cluster.
 Under the agreement, decisions related to the financial and operating activities of the Enabling Technologies for Integration Project Management Office are shared.
 No LHIN is in a position to exercise unilateral control.